 1. Exceptional lots shall be subject to the R-1 development standards set forth in Table B of this chapter, unless otherwise specified.

 2. Development on substandard or severely substandard lots, other than exceptional lots, shall meet all standards set forth in Tables E and F of this chapter, respectively, unless otherwise specified.
-Project design review pursuant to Chapter 14.37 is required for all development, including additions and accessory structures but not including any wholly within existing development accessory dwelling unit, as defined in Section 18.33.030, on any substandard or severely substandard lot or building site except as provided in subsection (E)(3) of this section.
+Project design review pursuant to Chapter 14.37 is required for all development, including additions and accessory structures but not including any streamlined accessory dwelling unit, as defined in Section 18.33.030, on any substandard or severely substandard lot or building site except as provided in subsection (E)(3) of this section.

 3. Coastal Act Consistency.
 The exception to development standards for substandard, severely substandard, and exceptional lots set forth in this subsection shall only be applied in full conformity with coastal development permitting requirements pursuant to Sections 30600 and 30610 of the Coastal Act and Title 14 Sections 13250, 13252, and 13253 of the California Code of Regulations and Sections 18.20.025 and 18.20.030 of the zoning code.